Should-we-tax-food-according-to-its-evironmental-footprint_Banneraadj.jpg

 FISCAL INCENTIVES WORK

 The fact that animal-based foods are generally more damaging to the environment than those of plant origin is not exactly new information.
-Yet, people continue to incorporate meat and dairy into their diet.
-Evidence shows, however, that financial policies generate behavioural change, even in the absence of any new information.2
+Yet, people continue to eat meat and dairy.
+Evidence shows, however, that financial policies generate behavioural change, even without any new information.2

 A REDUCTIVE FRAMEWORK IS BETTER THAN NO FRAMEWORK AT ALL

-Farmers and representatives of the food industry have argued against a food-based carbon tax on the basis that a fully comprehensive policy that accounts for differing production systems might not be implemented, leaving certain farmers disproportionately, and unfairly, penalised.
-This – from the livestock farmers’ perspective – risks perpetuating the already somewhat prevalent notion of ‘plant equals good, meat equals bad’, when in reality there are nuances as to how bad a certain animal product is depending on the animal of origin and the production systems at play.
-The worry is then that consumers might increasingly opt for imported plant-based foods – and thus, still ecologically problematic – at the cost of locally produced animal products.
+Farmers and representatives of the food industry have argued against a food-based carbon tax because a fully comprehensive policy that accounts for differing production systems might not be implemented, leaving certain farmers disproportionately and unfairly penalised.
+From the livestock farmers’ perspective, this risks perpetuating the already somewhat prevalent notion of ‘plant equals good, meat equals bad’ when, in reality, there are nuances as to how a certain animal product affects the environment, depending on the animal of origin and the production systems at play.

-Furthermore, it hardly seems justified to argue against a policy on the basis of it being over simplified when there is – at this point – no actual evidence to corroborate these concerns.
+Furthermore, it hardly seems justified to argue against a policy based on it being oversimplified when there is – at this point – no actual evidence to corroborate these concerns.
 With no word yet from the government as to whether they are even considering implementing such a policy, let alone on how it would be calculated and applied, the argument is based on conjecture alone.

 IT’S ABOUT MORE THAN JUST THE MONEY